princemuel/metadata/journal/sample-markdown.md

 ---
-title: "Markdown Style Guide"
+title: Markdown Style Guide
 description: "Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro."
-pubDate: "Jul 01 2022"
+pubDate: Jul 01 2022
-heroImage: "/blog-placeholder.jpg"
+heroImage: blog-placeholder.jpg
-categories: ["life"]
+categories:
+  - life
-authors: ["gndx"]
+authors:
+  - gndx
-tags: ["science", "space"]
+tags:
+  - science
+  - space
 ---

 ## An unholy worshipper